GLOBAL MARKETS-Franc, European shares soar after Swiss currency cap lifted

 German 10-year yields reversed an earlier rise to hit new lows, while French and Belgian bonds underperformed their euro zone peers as the two countries were considered the main targets for Swiss central bank investment in the euro zone.

-The dollar plummeted to 0.736 franc, the lowest level since 2011, before paring losses.
-Broader concerns about the euro sent it to its weakest level in 11 years against the dollar, down 1.5 percent to $1.1618, while the greenback was last down 0.91 percent against the safe-haven Japanese yen, at 116.28 yen.
+The dollar plummeted to 0.736 francs, the lowest since 2011, before paring losses.
+Broader concerns about the euro sent it to its weakest in 11 years against the dollar , down 1.5 percent to $1.1617, while the greenback was last down 0.75 percent against the safe-haven Japanese yen at 116.44 yen.

-Oil prices dropped after breaking above $50 a barrel, with the falling dollar followed by weak U.S. economic data that raised concerns about demand.
-The Philadelphia Federal Reserve Bank reported a sharp slowdown in the growth rate of factory activity in the U.S. mid-Atlantic region in January.
+Oil prices dropped after breaking above $50 a barrel, as a falling dollar was followed by weak U.S. economic data.
+The Philadelphia Federal Reserve Bank released a survey saying factory activity in the U.S. mid-Atlantic region grew at a slower pace in January.

 ZURICH, May 5 ChemChina's has won more than enough support from Syngenta shareholders to clinch its $43 billion takeover of the Swiss pesticides and seeds group, the two companies said on Friday.